 Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

-This month, a group of 26 individuals were welcomed into a community of leaders.
+In September 2021, a group of 26 individuals were welcomed into a community of leaders.
 The Leadership Greater Concord (LGC) program includes ten full-day sessions that explore aspects of Concord’s community, government, development, and key resources and services.
 Although LGC is known for offering deep insight on the Capital Region, the bonds formed between classmates and presenters have been the highlight of this leadership program.

 “I was able to learn so much about the city, but learning from the others in the class was the best part.
 Everybody brought themselves, without reservations, and the openness and humility was refreshing.
 I can't say enough great things about the course and the group.” – Member of LGC class of 2021